-1) Essays not to exceed two-pages in length and must contain information about the food and/or fiber and flora grown locally that will help educate others about agriculture in your area
+1) Essays not to exceed 250-words in length and must contain information about the food and/or fiber and flora grown locally that will help educate others about agriculture in your area

 2) Hand-drawn pictures that reflect the essay content along with a one-sentence caption are required.
 An illustration form should accompany each essay.
 There is space at the bottom of the form to include the one-sentence summary (i.e. cool fact, something unique, or key learning about the part of Oregon agriculture that is featured in the essay)

 Hand Drawn Pictures Form

 3) Teacher may submit up to five essays from his/her classroom